On the detection and precise localisation of merging black holes events through strong gravitational lensing: Simulations

 where $D_\text{lum}$ is the luminosity distance.
 These can be derived by rewriting Equation (24) of \citet{goldsteinRatesPropertiesSupernovae2019}.

-We add k-corrections to correct for sampling $M_r$ in the galaxy's rest frame, deriving them from galaxies in a Millenium simulation lightcone of \citet{henriquesGalaxyFormationPlanck2015}.
+To generate images, we need the apparent magnitude $m$ of the lens galaxies, which depends on the galaxy's absolute magnitude $M$, its distance $d$ and a $k$-correction: $m = M + 5 \log_{10} (d/\SI{10}{pc}) + k$.
+The $k$-correction is required because of the difference in brightness due to the shifting of the spectrum by the galaxy's redshift, while the filter remains constant.
+Since the behaviour depends on the spectra of galaxies, we derive them from galaxies in a Millenium simulation lightcone of \citet{henriquesGalaxyFormationPlanck2015}.
 We assume that they only depend on the redshift and absolute r-band magnitude.
 Specifically, a probability distribution was made of the mean and standard deviation of the k-corrections in a certain $M_r$, $z$ bin, giving $\mu_k(M_r, z)$ and $\sigma_k(M_r,z)$.
 To smoothen the distribution, a third-order polynomial fit was made on this histogram.
 The $k$-corrections are then drawn from a Gaussian given the calculated mean and standard deviation.
+Modelling the $k$-correction as a Gaussian with these simulation-derived standard deviations as spread is necessary to account for the fact that observationally, the $k$-correction is uncertain, especially at higher redshifts (although the bulk of our lenses has redshifts below 1, see \cref{fig:lenscorner}).
+We do not include the $k$-correction required for the mismatch between the $r$-band and the VIS-band.
+However, we note that our results are robust against the exact treatment of the light distributions of lens galaxies, because in the lens modelling, lens galaxies are subtracted anyway.

 In the simulations, we assume that the actual light distribution is an elliptical de Vaucouleurs profile (S\'ersic profile with $n_l=4$).
 This assumption is reasonable for most lenses, which are massive early-type galaxies.
 In the lens modelling, however, the S\'ersic index is a free parameter, with a broad uniform prior.
 We note that this, and other simplifying assumptions on the lens galaxies, only enter in the identification in the process of lens-galaxy subtraction and modelling, so the effects are considered second order.